 Master of Science in Nursing (MSN) Program

-The Master of Science in Nursing (MSN) program features more than 17 specialty tracks, including a variety of nurse practitioner options, clinical nurse leader, nurse anesthesia, nursing education, nursing informatics, and nursing and health systems administration.
+The Master of Science in Nursing (MSN) program features more than 17 specialty tracks, including a variety of nurse practitioner options, clinical nurse leader, nursing education, nursing informatics, and nursing and health systems administration.

 US News & World Report, in its survey of the Best Nursing Schools for 2017, has ranked the UAB School of Nursing 15th in the nation.

 reputation -- Nursing Health Systems Administration is listed 6th, Adult-Gerontology Acute Care Nurse Practitioner 14th.

 Located in one of the world’s largest academic health centers, the MSN program at UAB prepares nurses for advanced specialty practice in advanced nursing roles and offers countless opportunities to develop advanced practice innovations both locally and globally.